+Year ended

-Year Decem %
+Decem ber 31, %

 Market 2007 2006 Change

 Professional domestic \$ 5,247 \$ 5,360 (2)%

 Professional international 2,349 2,284 3

 OTC domestic 6,237 5,174 21

 OTC international 9,700 4,515 115

 Total cryosurgical systems revenues \$23,533 \$17,333 36%

 Our domestic OTC cryosurgical product, called Freeze Off®, was distributed in the United States and Canada by Prestige, owner of the Compound W® line of wart removal products.
 In September 2006, Prestige announced that it had acquired the Wartner® cryosurgical wart removal product line, which directly competed with the Freeze Off® product in the OTC market.
-Our distribution agreement with Prestige contained a covenant not to compete which precluded Prestige from acquiring, manufacturing, distributing or selling a cryosurgical product that directly competed with the Freeze Off® product constituted a material breach of the distribution agreement and that certain of its other actions constituted additional breaches under the agreement.
+Our distribution agreement with Prestige contained a covenant not to compete which precluded Prestige from acquiring, manufacturing, distributing or selling a cryosurgical product that directly competed with the Freeze Off® product.
+We notified Prestige that its acquisition of the Wartner® product constituted a material breach of the distribution agreement and that certain of its other actions constituted additional breaches under the agreement.
 Efforts to resolve this matter through mediation were not successful and arbitration commenced.
 Our distribution agreement with Prestige terminated on December 31, 2007 as a result of the arbitration proceeding.
 Sales to Prestige were \$6.2 million and \$5.2 million, in 2007 and 2006, respectively